kronik3r/kronik3r.github.io/about.md

 My main focus right now is having a depth understanding of JavaScript, CSS, user experience and the psychology behind that.

-When not doing the later, I enjoy creating/contributing to open source projects, speaking/attending local meetups and dicuss anything related to programming, books, music, life, movies, TV shows and everything in between.
+When not doing the later, I enjoy [creating/contributing](/projects) to open source projects, speaking/attending local meetups and discuss anything related to programming, books, music, life, movies, TV shows and everything in between.